-13.11 There is good coverage across Craven and the wider District for children's play areas and facilities for young people with the South Craven and Mid Craven areas slightly above the plan area average.
-However, the North Craven area shows a quantitative shortfall in relation to the average standard.
+13.11 There is good coverage across Craven and the wider District for children's play areas

-13.12 All of the designated sub areas within Craven show a future deficiency against the current district average and significant current and future provision in comparison to the National FIT benchmark standard.

-- 13.13 The following infrastructure requirements have been identified within the Open Space Assessment: - Creation of 'iplay' playground in Aireville Park and Settle; - Provision of a skatepark in Settle; - Implementation of the Aireville Park Masterplan; - Construct a new pump track in the mid and north sub area; and - Create new or improve existing playgrounds to incorporate 'green play' i.e. at Aireville Park and in Bentham.
+- 13.12 All of the designated sub areas within Craven show a future deficiency against the current district average and significant current and future provision in comparison to the National FIT benchmark standard. - 13.13 The following infrastructure requirements have been identified within the Open Space Assessment: - Creation of 'iplay' playground in Aireville Park and Settle; - Provision of a skatepark in Settle; - Implementation of the Aireville Park Masterplan; - Construct a new pump track in the mid and north sub area; and - Create new or improve existing playgrounds to incorporate 'green play' i.e. at Aireville Park and in Bentham.